putrinahampun/final-project-scAI5/README.md

 ## Additional Comments
 📌 **Scope of The Study**
+- The object used in this project is domestic / purebred chicken eggs
 - EGA is designed for egg distributors who still manually categorize egg quality.
 - EGA can classify individual eggs and multiple eggs in an egg tray.
 - Images of 'multiple eggs in egg tray' are captured from the top.